-When they're ripe, they're so sweet and juicy you'll need a napkin or two.
-And when it comes to nutrition, peaches are high in vitamin C, which helps boost your immune system and promotes collagen production, says D.J.
-Blatner, RDN and author of The Superfood Swap: __The 4-Week Plan to Eat What You Crave Without the C.R.A.P.
+When they're ripe, they're so sweet and juicy that you'll need a napkin or two.
+And when it comes to nutrition, peaches are high in vitamin C, which plays an important role in immune health, says D.J.
+Blatner, RDN and author of The Superfood Swap: The 4-Week Plan to Eat What You Crave Without the C.R.A.P.

 1. Peach Chicken Basil Glow Bowls

-This easy-to-make bowl is paleo and Whole30-friendly as well as gluten- and dairy-free.
+This easy-to-make bowl featuring fresh sliced peaches is paleo and Whole30-friendly as well as gluten- and dairy-free.

-"And since the dressing is olive oil-based, the healthy fats it provides help our bodies better absorb the vitamins from the fruits and vegetables," Zhu says.
+"The dressing is olive oil-based, and the healthy unsaturated fats it provides help you better absorb the vitamins from the fruits and vegetables," Zhu says.

 Get the Peach Chicken Basil Glow Bowl recipe and nutrition info here.

-2. Sweet 'n’ Spicy Chicken Tacos With Avocado and Peach Pico de Gallo
+2. Chicken Tacos With Peach Pico de Gallo

 Switch up your traditional Taco Tuesday for this summery edition.
 Swap your tomato salsa for this peach pico de gallo for a sweet, spicy and citrus addition to your taco.